top of page

 A day I wasn't looking forward to.

-Now as I write this today, June 8th... a month later, I can tell you he is back home.
-His adventure was short lived.
-God was present every step of the way in his life, just as much as mine during our time apart.
+His adventure was short-lived, but God was present every step of the way in his life, just as He was in mine during our time apart.

-What happened you ask?
+What happened, you ask?

-Photos By Marcy Bachelor
+Photos by Marcy Bachelor

 Comments